Sasha Sirota

 Sasha Sirota is an American musician, record producer, songwriter, singer, and sound engineer.

-Born and raised in Albuquerque, New Mexico, he moved to Los Angeles when he was 17.
+Born Sasha Isbell Sirotkin, the son of Demetra Jan Isbell and Eric David Sirotkin, he was raised in Albuquerque, New Mexico, and moved to Los Angeles when he was 17.
 In 2010 he moved to Las Vegas, NV where he began working with The Audibles and Poo Bear.
 He currently lives and works in Los Angeles.